javier-sanz/go-kafka-talk/README.md

 Creating go-kafka-talk_clickhouse_1 ... done
 ```

-There are to branches to use for the demo: 'autoCommit' and 'master'.
+There are to branches to use for the demo: 'autoCommitExample' and 'master'.
 Both demos are run with same commands.
 So regardless the branch create two docker shells as follows:

 ```console
 go-kafka-talk git:(master) ✗ docker exec -it go-kafka-talk_build_1  bash